MuhammadSawalhy/rakam/README.md

 # RAKAM
 Rakam or (رقم) in Arabic, which means "number".
 This is a math library.
 Lots of new, breaking, unprecedented features such as `parser`, which contains something like `math2js`.
-That amazing function which is available right now, we will try our best to make this a full-featured, easy-to-use, good-performance library for all uses.
+That amazing function which is available right now, we will try our best to make this a full-featured, easy-to-use, good-performance library for all uses, insha'allah.

 -------------------------------
 Here is some ready-to-use features: